jupyterhub/repo2docker-action/README.md

 ## Test Image Build

 You might want to only test the image build withtout pushing to a registry, for example to test a pull request.
-You can do this by specifying any value for the `NO_PUSH` parameter:
+You can do this by setting the `NO_PUSH` parameter to 'true':

 ```yaml
 name: Build Notebook Container